gate-computer/gate/README.md

 Run-time dependencies:

-- Programs other than **gate** require Linux 5.2.  (**gate**'s remote access features could be made to work on any operating system, but so far it has been tested only on Linux.)
+- Programs other than **gate** require Linux 5.2.  **gate**'s remote access features should work on any operating system, but are routinely tested only on Linux.

 - D-Bus is used for communication between **gate** and **gate-daemon**, requiring D-Bus user service (dbus-user-session).  **gate** doesn't require